jkirkwin/CSC485B-Data-Compression/uvzz/README.md

         - Decompressor would know when to kick out and interpret a length field directly
             - if arithmetic decoder yields N consecutive zeros, call some function to pull bits from the stream until length field is terminated.
-                - this couples the arithmetic decoder to RLE but removes the need for a
+                - this couples the arithmetic decoder to RLE but simplifies things otherwise
--

 ## Sources
 - Boost library